tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 With ML-DSA, there are two different approaches to implementing the signature process.
 The first one is to simply hand the SignedOctets string to the cryptographic library to generate the full signature; this works for SLH-DSA as well.

-The second approach involves using the External&mu;-ML-DSA API defined in {{?I-D.ietf-lamps-dilithium-certificates}}.
-In this method, the implementation calls the External&mu;-ML-DSA.Prehash API with the SignedOctets string and the ML-DSA public key, generating a hash.
+The second approach involves using the External&mu;-ML-DSA API defined in {{FIPS204}}.
+In this method, the implementation calls the External &mu; pre-hashing mode with the SignedOctets string and the ML-DSA public key, which externalizes the message pre-hashing originally performed inside the signing operation (see Appendix D of {{I-D.ietf-lamps-dilithium-certificates}}).
 This hash is then passed to the cryptographic library to execute the External&mu;-ML-DSA.Sign API, which uses the hash and the ML-DSA private key to produce the signature.
+This document specifies only the use of ML-DSA's External &mu; mode, and not HashML-DSA.

-Both methods produce the same ML-DSA signature and are fully interoperable.
-The choice between them depends on implementation preferences, such as whether the pre-hashing step is handled internally by the cryptographic module or performed explicitly by the IKEv2 implementation.
+Both approaches are considered "pure" mode and produce the same ML-DSA signature and are fully interoperable.
+The choice between them depends on implementation preferences, such as whether the External &mu; pre-hashing step is handled internally by the cryptographic module or performed explicitly by the IKEv2 implementation.

 # Use of ML-DSA and SLH-DSA